How Many Miles Is 20 Minutes

 Distance = 500 mph x 0.33 hours = 165 miles

 In 20 minutes, an airplane traveling at 500 mph would cover a significant distance of 165 miles.
-However, this calculation doesn't account for takeoff, landing, or changes in altitude.
+On the flip side, this calculation doesn't account for takeoff, landing, or changes in altitude.

 Factors Affecting Distance Traveled in 20 Minutes